 I believe that all men are brothers.
 I really believe that every man on this earth is my brother.
 He has a soul like mine, the ability to understand friendship, the capacity to create beauty.
 In all the continents of this world I have met such men.
 In the most savage jungles of New Guinea I have met my brother, and in Tokyo I have seen him clearly walking before me.

 In my brother’s house I have lived without fear.
 Once in the wildest part of Guadalcanal I had to spend some days with men who still lived and thought in the old stone age, but we got along together fine.
 In the South Pacific, on remote islands, I have sailed and fished with brown men who were in every respect the same as I.

-Around the world I have lived with my brothers and nothing has kept me from knowing men like myself wherever I went.
-Language has been no barrier, for once in India, I lived for several days with villagers who didn’t know a word of English.
+Around the world I have lived with my brothers, and nothing has kept me from knowing men like myself wherever I went.
+Language has been no barrier, for once in India I lived for several days with villagers who didn’t know a word of English.
 I can’t remember exactly how we got along, but the fact that I couldn’t speak their language was no hindrance.
 Differences in social custom never kept me from getting to know and like savage Melanesians in the New Hebrides.
-They ate roast dog, and I ate Army spam, and if we had wanted to emphasize differences, I am sure each of us could have concluded the other was nuts.
-But we stressed similarities and, so long as I could snatch a Navy blanket for them now and then, we had a fine old time with no words spoken.
+They ate roast dog and I ate Army Spam, and if we had wanted to emphasize differences, I am sure each of us could have concluded the other was nuts.
+But we stressed similarities, and as long as I could snatch a navy blanket for them now and then, we had a fine old time with no words spoken.

 I believe that all men are my brothers.
 I know it when I see them sharing my home.